asrashley/bacula/README.md

 in the API host that is used by the web host.

 After setting up the API, go to `http://localhost:9098/' to perform the setup process for the Bacularis UI.
+Use the hostname `bacula-api` for the connection to the Bacularis API service.

 ## Creating backup clients